parhamfartoot/BattleShip-Game/README.md

 *Necessities*

 Ensure that you have an updated *Java Runtime Environment* installed on your system. *Java SE Runtime Environment 8* or later suffices.
-A link to JRE8 is as follows:
+A link to JRE8 is as follows

 https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 An integrated development environment is needed to run this game.
 We suggest using *Eclipse*.
-You can download Eclipse from:
+You can download Eclipse from

 https://www.eclipse.org/downloads/